-- Select an output-file, e.g.:
+- Set your terminal to METAFONT: set terminal mf - Select an output-file, e.g.: set output "myfigures.mf"

-'''

-set output "myfigures.mf"

-'''

 - Create your pictures.
 Each picture will generate a separate character.
-Its default size will be 5\3 inches.
-You can change the size by saying set size 0.5,0.5 or whatever fraction of the default size you want to have. - Quit gnuplot. - Generate a TFM and GF file by running METAFONT on the output of gnuplot.
-Since the picture is quite large (5\3 in), you will have to use a version of METAFONT that has a value of at least 150000 for memmax.
+Its default size will be 53 inches.
+You can change the size by saying set size 0.5,0.5 or whatever fraction of the default size you want to have.

+- Quit gnuplot.

+- Generate a TFM and GF file by running METAFONT on the output of gnuplot.
+Since the picture is quite large (53 in), you will have to use a version of METAFONT that has a value of at least 150000 for memmax.
 On Unix systems these are conventionally installed under the name bigmf.
 For the following assume that the command virmf stands for a big version of METAFONT.
+For example:

-For example: - Invoke METAFONT:
+- Invoke METAFONT: